-“Did everything go okay at the Alpha Annya party last week?”
+“Did everything go okay at the Alpha Annyas’ party last week?”
 I ask.

-“Yes…well yes and no.” “Abby sighs.
-“Things were a bit awkward with Charls’s frat brothers, but I managed.
+“Yes…well, yes and no.” “Abby sighs.
+“Things were a bit awkward with Charls frat brothers, but I managed.
 I did run into Taylor though, and that was not pleasant.”

 I scoff.
 “I’m sure it wasn’t.
-We did shut down her sorority’s chapter last year after all.
+After all, we did shut down her sorority’s chapter last year.
 But they did deserve it.”
 I shake my head.
-“I swear, those sororities are the worst.”
+“I swear, sororities are the worst.”

-I think back to that prank the Tri-Fruhms had done to me last year and worst of all, having it all caught on camera.
-The whole campus seeing me swimming around in my birthday suit.
+I think back to that prank the Tri-Fruhms had done on me last year and worst of all, having it all caught on video; the whole campus seeing me swimming around in my birthday suit.
 I shudder.
 Even though it had happened almost a year ago, I don’t think I will ever be able to forget it.

 I smile.
 “Shoot.”